Leo Twiggs

 Leo Franklin Twiggs (born 1934) is an American painter and educator.
-He developed the Fine Art Department at South Carolina State University, where he taught from 1973 until 1998.
-He has presented over fifty solo exhibitions during his career.
+He developed the Fine Art Department at South Carolina State University, where he taught from 1964 until 1998.
+He has presented over seventy five solo exhibitions during his career.

 Biography

 Leo Franklin Twiggs was born on February 13, 1934, in St. Stephen, South Carolina.

 Twiggs received his Bachelor of Arts degree from Claflin University in 1956; studied at the Art Institute of Chicago; and his Master of Arts degree from New York University in 1964.
 At NYU he studied with Hale Woodruff and Jason Seley.
 In 1970, Twiggs became the first African American student to receive a Doctor of Education (Ed.D) from the University of Georgia, where he studied with Samuel Adler.

 As a professor of art at South Carolina State University, he developed the Art Department and I.P.
 Stanback Museum.
 Twiggs was named professor emeritus in 2000.
 He was the first visual artist to receive the Verner Award (Governor’s Trophy) for outstanding contributions to the arts in South Carolina.